tom-haines/dex/Documentation/custom-scopes-claims-clients.md

   public: true
   name: 'CLI app'
   secret: cli-app-secret
+  redirectURIs:
+  - 'https://localhost:8080/callback' # sample URL, see below restrictions
 ```

+In contract to non-public (confidential) clients, the allowed redirect URIs for public clients are heavily restricted.
+The URI must been one of the following conditions:

+a. matches the "out-of-browser" URL `urn:ietf:wg:oauth:2.0:oob`

+b. begins with `http://localhost` or `https://localhost`

-Instead of traditional redirect URIs, public clients are limited to either redirects that begin with "http://localhost" or a special "out-of-browser" URL "urn:ietf:wg:oauth:2.0:oob".
-The latter triggers dex to display the OAuth2 code in the browser, prompting the end user to manually copy it to their app.
-It's the client's responsibility to either create a screen or a prompt to receive the code, then perform a code exchange for a token response.
+The out-of-browser URL triggers dex to display the OAuth2 code in the browser, prompting the end user to manually copy it to their app.

+It's the client's responsibility to create a screen or prompt to receive the code, then perform a code exchange for a token response.

-When using the "out-of-browser" flow, an ID Token nonce is strongly recommended.
+When using the "out-of-browser" flow, we strongly recommended using an ID Token nonce.

 [saml-connector]: saml-connector.md
 [core-claims]: https://openid.net/specs/openid-connect-core-1_0.html#IDToken